neri/vpc/README.md

   - **FDC** (non standard interface)
     - Supported: 160KB, 360KB, 640KB, 720KB, 1.2MB, 1.4MB and 512 bytes (Boot Sector Only)

-### How to detect this virtual machine by software
+### How to detect this software in the virtual machine

 - In 486 mode, when the CPUID instruction is executed with EAX = 00000000, the result will be EBX = ECX = EDX = 0x4D534157 ('WASM')
 - Otherwise, undefined.